inadarei/microservices-workspace/README.md

 gives a lot of flexibility in making such judgement calls.

-**ATTENTION:** unfortunately, git doesn't update external submodules when they change so we highyl recomment running `git submodule update --init --recursive` in the main repo, frequently.
+**ATTENTION:** unfortunately, git doesn't update external submodules when they change so we highly recommend running `git submodule update --init --recursive` in the main repo, frequently.

 ## Installing